Vice TV: Shift to news and documentaries

 In August 2019, Vice Media announced that the channel was merging with Vice News as a part of its shift from entertainment and lifestyle programming to a news-based lineup.
 Earlier that month, the company had also announced that Vice News Tonight, which aired on HBO from 2016 to 2019, would re-launch in 2020 on the network.
+At the end of the year, Viceland would change its name to Vice TV on December 2, 2019.